-This course is designed to introduce students to the history of American philosophy and influence that American philosophers have had on the development of philosophy throughout the world.
-Much of the course will focus on the creation of pragmatism by Pierce, James, and Dewey (1870- 1938) and the reworking of pragmatic ideas since 1950 by American philosophers such as Quine, Putnam, and Rorty.
+Prerequisite: One course in philosophy or permission of instructor Introduces students to the history of American philosophy and influence that American philosophers have had on the development of philosophy throughout the world.
+Much of the course will focus on the creation of pragmatism by Pierce, James, and Dewey (1870-1938) and the reworking of pragmatic ideas since 1950 by American philosophers such as Quine, Putnam, and Rorty.
 In addition, selections will be made from other traditions, movements, and thinkers.
 These may include: American Indian worldviews and ways of knowing, colonial thinkers such as Jonathan Edwards, transcendentalists such as Emerson and Thoreau, idealists such as Josiah Royce, and recent work by American philosophers using "lenses" of race and gender.

-PHL 220/Metalogic
+PHL 220/Metalogic 1 course unit

-(alternate years) Prerequisite: PHL 120 or permission of the instructor.
+Prerequisite: PHL 120 or permission of the instructor.